MedSwitcher

 2.0mg2.5mg10-15mg20-24 weeks

 Transition timing: Take your last Ozempic injection on your regular day.
 The following week, inject Zepbound 2.5mg on the same day.
 Semaglutide's 7-day half-life provides overlap coverage during the first week on Zepbound, ensuring continuous GLP-1 activity.
+For a broader reference, see our GLP-1 dose equivalence chart.

 Why always start at 2.5mg?
 Even though you're adapted to GLP-1 stimulation from Ozempic, the GIP component in Zepbound is entirely new.
 Starting low reduces GI side effects from the novel GIP receptor activation and allows your body to adapt to dual-agonist pharmacology.